wachira140/carhub/README.md

  - name
  * if type === 'merchant? link to user
  **folowUser**
- [] - get user to follow from req.params
+ [x] - get user to follow from req.params
+ [x] - check if the req.params.id is same as req.user ## not to follow yourself [x] - check the current user (req.user) from the followers schema.
+ [x] - if the user exists
- [] - find if user is available in db
+    - check if the follower already exists in the followers array
- [] - if user does not exist create new user with current follower [] - if exists check if you follow this user. if not update the user.followers with a new follower

-# carhub
-# carhub
+    - if not, add the new follower to the followers array [x] - if user doesnt exists
+    - create the user
+    - add the req.user to the followers array

+**unfollowUser**
+[x] - get the userid from req.params
+[x] - filter the followers array and return the new array without the follower [x] - update the followers array

+**blockUser**
+[x] - get user from req.params
+[x] - check if you have a followers/blocked schema
+[x] - if exists, add the new user to the blocked list [x] - if doesnt exists, create new and add the user to the blocked users array

+**unblockUser**
+[x] - get the user from req.params
+[x] - filter the blocked users, return the new blocked users without the req.params.id from the new array and update.

+**viewwhoFollows**
+[x] - view who follows you
+        - followers.followers

+**viewYourFollowing**
+[x] - get all users
+[x] - loop through the followersSchema followers array and get every user who i follow [x] - get each user from the Users schema

+**sendFollowRequest**
+[x] - send request to the user through req.params
+[x] - check if you already follow the user or blocked by the user [x] - send request to the user and send notification email to the user